lachoaiphan/Restaurant-Page/README.md

 # Restaurant Web Page

-A template restaurant single web page that uses VanillaJS for rendering purposes.
+A template restaurant single web page that uses VanillaJS for rendering purposes and Webpack for bundling modules.

 Photo by form PxHere.